zanzo420/WpfHexEditorControl/readme-nuget.md

 Localized in English, French, Russian and Chinese

-## What is TBL (custom character table)
-The TBL are small plaintext .tbl files that link every hexadecimal value with a character, which proves most useful when reading and changing text data.
-Wpf HexEditor support .tbl and you can define your custom character table as you want.

-Unicode TBL are supported.
-For use put value at the right of equal (=) like this (0401=塞西尔) or (42=Д) in you plaintext .tbl file.

 ## Somes features
 - Append byte at end of file
 - Include HexBox, an Hexadecimal TextBox with spinner